 8. Use Calendar Observations

 Do you have a detailed marketing calendar?
 These days, there are tons of fun observations that you can usually find trending on Twitter.
 Days like National Coffee Lovers Day, Hunt for Happiness Week, Women’s History Month, National Small Business Week, and more are held throughout the year.
-Use the comprehensive SmartBiz marketing calendar to plan specials and events around days that could relate to your business.

 9. Sponsor a Local Sports Team